 In today’s busy world, we’re pulled in many directions at once.
-We have responsibilities at home and at work, and sometimes it all just becomes too much.
+We have responsibilities at home and at work.
+Sometimes it all just becomes too much.
 Our bodies start to let us know that we’re feeling the stress of our daily lives.
 Feelings of stress are caused by your body’s instinct to defend itself.
 This instinct is good in emergencies, such as when you need to get out of the way of a speeding car.
 But stress can cause unhealthy physical symptoms if it isn’t managed properly.

 Your body is working overtime as it deals with daily challenges.
 You’re just not equipped to deal with all the extra energy.
 You may start to feel anxious, afraid, worried, and uptight.
 If your stress isn’t kept under control, it can lead to serious health issues such as high blood pressure, heart disease, and diabetes.